Posts

 While Wilmington, Ohio, and Latrobe, Pennsylvania, continue to duke it out for dessert dominance, the real winners are banana split fans who have not one, but two events to celebrate their love for a whole lot of ice cream with a little bit of fruit.

-Ohio’s festival features live music, pony rides, a petting zoo, a baseball tournament, a 5K run and a banana split eating competition (no hands allowed!).
+Ohio’s festival features live music, pony rides, a petting zoo, a baseball tournament, a 5K run, and a banana split eating competition (no hands allowed!).
 However, the featured attraction every year is a “make your own banana split” booth.
 Yum!

 Heimlich Maneuver Day

-June 1st is Heimlich Maneuver Day.
-In 1974, the journal Emergency Medicine published Dr. Henry Heimlich’s invention of a method to combat choking that has saved countless lives.
+In 1974, the journal Emergency Medicine published Dr. Henry Heimlich’s article about a method to combat choking that has saved countless lives.

 heimlich maneuver day 1

 At the time, a series of blows to the back was the treatment of choice.
-Thoracic surgeon Heimlich set out to find a better way.
-He realized that when choking, air is trapped in the lungs.
+Thoracic surgeon Heimlich said he set out to find a better way and realized that when choking, air is trapped in the lungs.
 When the diaphragm is elevated, the air is compressed and forced out along with the obstruction.

 He anesthetized a beagle to the verge of unconsciousness, plugged its throat with a tube, then conducted experiments to find an easy way to get the dog to expel it.
 After succeeding, he reproduced the result with three other beagles.

-Refined for use on humans, his technique entails standing behind the choking person, making a fist below the sternum but above the belly button and pulling it in and up to dislodge the blockage.
+Refined for use on humans, his technique entails standing behind the choking person, making a fist below the sternum but above the belly button, and pulling it in and up to dislodge the blockage.

 heimlich maneuver day